Addalin/pyALiDAn/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7424229.svg)](https://doi.org/10.5281/zenodo.7424229)

 # pyALiDAn
-## Python implementation of the **Atmospheric Lidar Data Augmentation (ALiDAn)** framework & a learning pytorch-based pipeline of lidar analysis.
+## Python implementation of the **Atmospheric Lidar Data Augmentation (ALiDAn)** framework & a learning PyTorch-based pipeline of lidar analysis.
 ALiDAn is an end-to-end physics- and statistics-based simulation framework of lidar measurements [1].
 This framework aims to promote the study of dynamic phenomena from lidar measurements and set new benchmarks.

 The repository also includes a spatiotemporal and synergistic lidar calibration approach [2], which forms a learning pipeline for additional algorithms such as inversion of aerosols, aerosol typing etc.